GNU Libtool

 Copyright Assignment

 Before we can accept non-trivial code contributions from you, we need a copyright assignment on file with the FSF.
-A description of the process is available here.
+A description of the process is available in the Information for Maintainers.
 This boils down to the following instructions:

 Release Numbering